-Shelby Coates is the Executive Producer and anchor of 44News This Morning.
+Kayla Moody is the Executive Producer and Anchor of 44News This Morning.

 Kayla began her professional broadcasting career in Evansville in 2011.
 After reporting and anchoring in the Tri-State for four years, Kayla moved to Louisville in 2015 to continue her broadcasting career at WHAS-TV as an anchor and reporter.